A Complete SOC Response Guide: Black Basta Ransomware

 - Exfiltration: RClone and WinSCP to upload data to cloud storage providers, primarily Mega

-This table maps Black Basta Ransomware TTPs to the MITRE ATT&CK framework, enabling analyst teams to align detection rules and queries with standardized adversary-behavior classifications.
+The following table maps Black Basta TTPs to the MITRE ATT&CK framework for Enterprise (version 16), enabling SOC teams to align detection rules and hunting queries with standardized adversary behavior classifications.

 |